fernandofleury/computer-science-js/README.md

-# JS Structures
+# Computer Science in JavaScript
-Application of JavaScript Algorithms/Data Structures with proper spec/benchmark of variations.
+Computer Science studies in JavaScript with proper specs/benchmarking.

 ## Executing the specs
 `npm test`